Repeaters & Nets Reference

 SWIARC Net Control Operators

-You too can be a net control operator.
-Ask Rich for information if you would like to give it a try!
-We can help by providing you a sample net script that you’re welcome to use or customize.
-As long as you follow FCC and club rules, you can run a net as a guest net control operator, or regular net control operator.
+You can be a net control operator, too.
+Ask the club for information if you want to try it!
+We can help by providing you with a sample net script that you’re welcome to use or customize.
+As long as you follow FCC and club rules, you can run a net as a guest or regular net control operator.
 Also, every net should have a backup net control operator, which is a good opportunity for you to volunteer to shadow one of the regular Net Controls.

 Here are our primary net control operators.
-This isn’t a complete list of all net control operators that have ever existed on the club repeater, this is merely some of the ones you often hear nowadays.
+This isn’t a complete list of all net control operators who have ever existed on the club repeater; it is merely some of the ones you often hear nowadays.

-Rich Swig WAØZQG, primary SWIARC repeater net control operator.
-If it weren’t for this guy then the Wednesday net might not have continued.
+Rich Swig WAØZQG, formally the primary SWIARC repeater net control operator.
+The Wednesday net might not have continued if it weren’t for this guy.
 Rich has been the driving force behind a steady and consistent weekly plethora of repeater nets.
-Rich also contributes to the club web site, serves as an officer most of the time, and volunteers at the yearly SWIARC hamfest.
-Rich knows a lot of the club history and local ham radio folklore.
-Keeping the conversation interesting and being extremely patient with all hams during the net are a couple of the reasons Rich remains an extremely popular NC station.
-[Net Control] [Club Officer] [Webmaster]
+Rich also formally contributed to the club website, serves as an officer most of the time, and had volunteered at the yearly SWIARC hamfest.
+Rich knows much of the club’s history and local ham radio folklore.
+Keeping the conversation interesting and being extremely patient with all hams during the net are reasons Rich remains an extremely popular NC station.

 netcon-wa0jyd Norm WAØJYD aka Junk Yard Dog – reliable sun spot number reports and Monday night 94 net participation, Norm often operates nets when Rich is unavailable.
 Repeat your callsign phonetically and slowly, even if you know Norm well.
 Norm is an excellent interviewer, asking questions and finding out more about your take on the current net topic.
 Count on Norm to archive an informative and thoroughly analyzed subject matter as a net control operator.
 [Net Control]

 Bill KDØFJR – has served as the SWIARC Club President and Vice President.
-He is a reliable net control operator with a reputation for filling in when another NetCon is unable to conduct a net.
+He is a reliable net control operator known for filling in when another NetCon cannot conduct a net.
 Bill is a staple of the SWIARC club.
 He actively operates on the SWIARC repeater daily and is responsive to other ham radio operators wishing to have a QSO.
 Bill has been a consistent ambassador on the air for SWIARC.
-[Net Control]
+[Net Control] [Club Officer]

 netcon-y0u YØU – That’s right, your name should be listed here as a SWIARC net control operator.
-After all, the only real qualifications include that you like the sound of your own voice, be able to keep a temporary list of names and callsigns and stretch out the conversation for at least an hour.
-We netcon’s do blather on, but cleverly make plenty of time for all participants to have their turn to speak.
+After all, the only real qualifications include liking the sound of your voice, keeping a temporary list of names and callsigns, and stretching out the conversation for at least an hour.
+We nations do blather on but cleverly make plenty of time for all participants to have their turn to speak.
 You’ve got to keep things under control and respect the wishes of the club and repeater trustee.
 It’s fun, rewarding, and good practice in public speaking.
-Contact Rich for more information on becoming a SWIARC net control operator on the 146.82 repeater.
+Contact the club for more information on becoming a SWIARC net control operator on the 146.82/442.225 repeater.

 Do they look like their voice?